 Overall, this is quite a useful service.
 If they made a few tweaks that allow you to find cheaper deals on all your utilities (without having to re-enter your details), then this would be a must-have.

-If you’re interested in finding other ways to keep track of your bills and spending, take a look at the Money Dashboard app.
+If my WonderBill review hasn’t convinced you and you’re interested in finding other ways to keep track of your bills and spending, take a look at the Money Dashboard app.